Monitoring to achieve a safe and just society

 What is the National Preventive Mechanism (NPM)?

-- Health and Youth Care Inspectorate
+• The Health and Youth Care Inspectorate

-- Sounding Board Group of the Commissions of Oversight for Penitentiary Institutions
+• The Commissions of Oversight for Penitentiary Institutions

-- National Centre for the Commissions of Oversight for Police Custody
+• The Commissions of Oversight for Police Custody

-- Detention Areas Supervisory Commission of the Royal Netherlands Marechaussee
+• The Detention Areas Supervisory Commission of the Royal Netherlands Marechaussee

 How to contact the Inspectorate of Justice and Security?